 Types of Summer Academic Programs

-This page of the Student Education Programs (SEP) directory provides general information about different types of pre-college summer programs that are available for students.
+This page of the Student Education Programs (SEP) directory provides general information about different types of summer programs that are available for students.
 It is always recommended that students and parents directly contact representatives of organizations or colleges that sponsor summer program to find more specific information, which includes information about safety & supervision procedures.

-It is important to note that the SEP Summer Pre-College Program directory is for informational purposes only.
+It is important to note that the SEP Summer Educational Program directory is for informational purposes only.
 The information about summer programs and camps included on this directory is subject to change at any time.
 It should not be assumed that the sponsor of this directory verifies the information that is contained on the external websites of the summer programs and camps that are included in the directory.
 This directory is not the official website for any summer program or camp.

 Summer Programs – Organizations